-No two people living with Parkinson’s will experience symptoms or progression of the disease in the exact same way.
-Just because something is listed as a symptom of Parkinson’s does not mean you will experience it.
+No two people living with Parkinson’s will experience symptoms or progression of it in the exact same way.
+Just because something is listed as a symptom of Parkinson’s doesn’t mean you will experience it.

 Often, non-motor symptoms of Parkinson’s begin before the more visible physical symptoms.
 These are called “pre-motor symptoms.”
 Symptoms such as loss of smell, depression and constipation may appear years before your actual diagnosis.

 Other non-motor symptoms of Parkinson’s can include difficulties sleeping, trouble with executive functioning, like making a decision or packing a suitcase, mood changes that can bring depression, apathy, anxiety (or some combination of these), sleep problems and fatigue.